markovejnovic/Quik/README.md

 ### Prerequisites

 You only need python.
-This was designed for python 2, but I don't see a reason why it wouldn't work on python3.
+This was designed for `python2`, but I don't see a reason why it wouldn't work on `python3`.

 ### Installing